WTCSC/binary-calculator-MidnightKaze/README.md

 ## How to Use

 1. Simply download the calculator.py file and import it into a project, VScode, or anywhere else you see fit.
-2. Call the binary_calculator function, which will take in three arguments:
+2. Call the *binary_calculator* function, which will take in three arguments:
     - __bin1__, a simple number that will serve as the first number in the equation.

     - __bin2__, another simple number that will serve as the second number in the equation.

     - __operation__, choose either multiplication (*), divison (/), addition (+), or subtraction(-) to act as the desired operation of the equation.

     __*Do note that bin1 and bin2 must be passed in as strings and it's expected that the string passed is in binary.
-Only 1s and 0s with any number of digits.*__
+Only 1s and 0s with any number of digits up to 8.*__

+## Converters

+This calculator comes with two converters for your convenience:

+1. __Binary to Decimal__.
+Call the *binary_to_decimal* function to convert a binary value into a decimal value.

+2. __Decimal to Binary__.
+Since there's no automatic decimal to binary, use the *decimal_to_binary* to convert your decimal to a binary before hand.

+_Automatic decimal detection and conversion may be added later on._

 ## Error Detection